What Is Media Literacy? A Guide for Parents and Educators

 -

-Recognizes that media are a part of culture and function as agents of socialization.
+Recognizes that media are part of culture and function as agents of socialization

 -

-Affirms that people use their individual skills, beliefs and experiences to construct their own meanings from media messages.
+Affirms that people use their own skills, beliefs, and experiences to construct meaning from media messages

 -